timjroberts/cucumber-js-tsflow/cucumber-tsflow/README.md

 # cucumber-tsflow

-Provides 'specflow' like bindings for CucumberJS in TypeScript 1.7+.
+Provides 'specflow' like bindings for Cucumber.js in TypeScript 1.7+.

 ### Bindings